d-khan/Python-exercise/Variables.md

 print(hex(id(var1)))
 # __________________________________ Write down the address here
 ```
-You should see two different addresses of var1.
-Please explain why there are two distinct addresses.
+You should see two different addresses of ```var1```.
+Explain why there are two distinct addresses.
 What happened to the first address?

 ```
 # ________________________________________________________________________